geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 And then you're left with registers.
 And that's it.
 Yeah.
 So progress.

 ##### **Geohot** [[00:09:22](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=562)]
 I don't know.
 I mean, I think that this is my main contribution.
 This is going to be my main contribution.
-To the AMD contract, which is going to be I'm going to make the flash attention kernel and the gem faster than anything else on that on that card.
+To the AMD contract, which is going to be I'm going to make the flash attention kernel and the GEMM faster than anything else on that on that card.

 ##### **Geohot** [[00:09:40](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=580)]
 Right.